 - Avoid close contact with anyone who is sick or has symptoms.

-- Keep distance between yourself and others (within about 6 feet, or 2 meters) when you're in indoor public spaces if you're not fully vaccinated.
+- Keep distance between yourself and others when you're in indoor public spaces if you're not fully vaccinated.
 This is especially important if you have a higher risk of serious illness.

 - Wear a well-fitting face mask in indoor public spaces if you're in an area with a high number of people with COVID-19 in the hospital and new COVID-19 cases, whether or not you're vaccinated.
 The CDC recommends wearing the most protective mask possible that you'll wear regularly, fits well and is comfortable.